 But with two weekend night certificates and over 160,000 points left, we still have a few more luxurious stays to enjoy.
 For our next stop, we're looking at Dubai.

 Considering staying at the Hilton Imperial Dubrovnik?
-Reserve your room at Booking.com today!
-By booking through our affiliate links, we’ll receive a small commission that will help us in running this site.
+Reserve your room at the Hilton Dubrovnik today!

 Do you collect credit card rewards points to travel?
 What are your favorite brands and your best use of the points so far?
 We're up to nearly $10,000 in free travel and have barely used 1/3 of our points, so stick around and see what other adventures we can get ourselves into!